The LiberTea Party at Stanley-Whitman House

 At the heart of the LiberTea Party is a true story from Farmington on the eve of the American Revolution.

-In March 1775, Martha Cowles publicly confessed to serving tea in violation of the Continental Association—a boycott intended to resist British trade.
-Her words, preserved in the town record, reveal the tension between daily life and political conviction:
+In March 1775, Martha Cowles publicly confessed to serving tea in violation of the Continental Association, a boycott intended to resist British trade.
+Her words, preserved in the pages of the Connecticut Courant, reveal the tension between daily life and political conviction:

 Through this episode, the LiberTea Party explores how ordinary choices—such as serving tea—became acts with political consequence, linking Farmington residents to the broader struggle for independence.